Fyodor Kostyayev: Biography

 In 1918 he became part of the newly formed Red Army.
 He was chief of staff of the Pskov district.
 In May–June 1918 he served as the head of the Petrograd division.
 In September–October 1918 he was Chief of Staff of the Northern Front.
 From October 1918 to June 1919 he became Chief of Staff of the Revolutionary Military Council of the Republic, practically the supreme army commander.
 In the summer of 1919 he was arrested together with the commander-in-chief Jukums Vācietis.

-Since September 1919 he taught at the Military Academy.
+From September 1919 he taught at the Military Academy.
 In 1921-1923 he was a member and military representative in the commission for the establishment of the state border with Poland, in 1924-1925 - chairman of the USSR commission for the establishment of the state border with Finland.
-Since May 22, 1920 - full-time teacher of statistics and geography of the Military Academy of the Red Army.
+From 22 May 1920 - full-time teacher of statistics and geography of the Military Academy of the Red Army.
 He was in charge of the Department of Military Geography and the Service of the General Staff.